mrfinesse47/mrfinesse47/README.md

  I am passionate about developing apps that are beautiful, intuitive, and useful..

 🪴 I’m currently brushing up on my front end skills vith various frontendmentor.io projects, I just completed on a countries of the world app, created with React.
 Now I have begun working on a fullstack chess app.
 And, on the side im reviewing typescript and react hooks theory.
+And, today im going through some Next.js basics.

 other than that i love to play chess ♟, if you care for a game you can find me on <a href = "https://lichess.org/@/mrfinesse47">lichess</a>.